Crimes against birds – raptor persecution, nest destruction and more

 Raptor persecution

-There are decades RSPB and Government data, scientific studies, intelligence and police prosecutions that prove the illegal killing of protected birds of prey (raptor persecution) is a serious problem.
+There are decades of RSPB and Government data, scientific studies, intelligence and police prosecutions that prove the illegal killing of protected birds of prey (raptor persecution) is a serious problem.
 There have been over 1000 confirmed incidents of raptor persecution in the UK since 2013, involving all UK bird of prey species including rare, threatened and reintroduced species.
 Many incidents of raptor persecution are linked to land managed for gamebird shooting (72% in England in 2022), where birds of prey are seen as a threat to gamebird stocks.
 71% of those convicted for crimes relating to raptor persecution between 2000 and 2022 were employed as gamekeepers.
 Gamekeepers are employed by shoots and estates to maximise the number of game birds available to be shot, in many cases for profit.

 The RSPB publishes an annual Birdcrime report which documents crimes against birds of prey in the UK.
 These incidents are collated by the RSPB’s Investigations Team who support the police and statutory agencies to help tackle the illegal persecution of birds of prey.